svnrnns/aurora-vue3/README.md

 ### Reactivity:

-- Make a call recall itself automatically whenever the value of the url, header or param changes or updates.
+- Make a call recall itself automatically whenever the value of the endpoint, header or param changes or updates.

 ### Request Cancellation: